 Now’s also a good time to make sure you have plenty of clearance on all sides of your outdoor unit.
 It the unit is flanked by plants or anything else, it will not be able to ventilate properly.

 You can reduce the need to clean so often by investing in a cover for your air conditioner during the cooler months of the year.
+Here are more possible reasons and solutions for why AC blows air but not cold.

 How To Fix An Air Conditioner That’s Not Cooling When All Else Fails: Call A Professional